wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***What's your opinion of the technical workshop?
 Did you enjoyed it, and why?***

-The technical workshop, especially for arduino is very interesting.
+The technical workshop, the arduino is very interesting.
 It managed to *seduce* me to learn more about it.
+The CATiA session has so much awesomeness.
+It helps develop the betterment of community, a lot.

 ***What's your opinion of the talk session?
 Which of the talk that you like and why?***